LivLilli/Differentially-Expressed-Genes-Analysis/README.md

 In particular, here there are the 3 tasks:

-1) Compute co-expression network using FC values;
+1) Compute co-expression network using Fold-Change values;

 2) Compare hubs sets related to the use of different centrality measures;